guitarbeat/Personal-Website/memory-bank/activeContext.md

 - Should we add a progress autosave indicator?
 - Should we consolidate all breakpoint handling to use a single approach?
 - Should we create a central animation system with consistent timing functions?
+- Should we create a comprehensive audit of all Sass variables to ensure consistent usage of CSS custom properties?
+- Are there any cases where we should keep using Sass variables instead of CSS custom properties?

 ## SASS Integration Issues
 1. **Inconsistent Variable Usage**: ✅ Partially addressed